benbrastmckie/.config/README.md

 nvim ~/.config/alacritty/alacritty.yml
 ```

-Replace '/usr/bin/fish' with the location of fish if different, saving and exiting with `Space-q`.
+Replace '/usr/bin/fish' with the location of fish if different, saving and exiting with `<space>q`.
 Quit the terminal and open Alacritty, running the following to set a reasonable theme for Fish:

 ```